-- An error or bug that causes a DSO PMDA to exit also causes pmcd to exit. - There is only one thread of control in pmcd, so a computationally expensive PMDA, or worse, a PMDA that blocks for I/O, adversely affects the performance of pmcd. - The pmcd daemon runs as superuser; so any DSO PMDAs also run as superuser. - A memory leak in a DSO PMDA also causes a memory leak for PMCD.
+- An error or bug that causes a DSO PMDA to exit also causes pmcd to exit. - There is only one thread of control in pmcd, so a computationally expensive PMDA, or worse, a PMDA that blocks for I/O, adversely affects the performance of pmcd. - As the DSO PMDA is opened with dlopen, the PMDA cannot link with any dynamic libraries other than libc, libpcp, and libpcp\pmda. - The pmcd daemon runs as root, so any DSO PMDAs also run as root.